Table Of Contents

 Characteristic: Ngu Binh Mountain was called Bang Son (Even Mount) and renamed Ngu Binh by Emperor Gia Long.
 It was chosen as a screen in front of the Hue Capital City.

 The 105m Ngu Binh has a striking and symmetric figure.
-On both sides of the Bang Son (Even Mount) are 2 small mounts called Ta Bat Son (Left Mount) and Huu Bat Son (Right Mount).
-Its top is flat with pine trees every where.
+On both sides of the Bang Son (Even Mount) are 2 small mountains called Ta Bat Son (Left Mount) and Huu Bat Son (Right Mount).
+Its top is flat with pine trees everywhere.
 The Nguyen Dynasty was established and decided to build up the Hue Capital City.

-For many centuries, many generations of poets and travelers have recognized it a wonderful place to admire nature.
-On fine days, from the top of Ngu Binh Mount, people can view all the sights of Hue City with magnificent palaces, ancient pagoda roofs and the blue limpid Perfume River winding in and out… Right in front of people’s eyesight stretch boundless pine forests on the hills and large plains of Huong Thuy, Phu Vang, Huong Tra Districts with green plants and trees.
-In the distance is the endless dark purple Truong Son range hidden behind silver clouds… Towards the east is a dim white sand strip and Thuan An Estuary in the distance with the deep blue Eastern Sea.
+For many centuries, many generations of poets and travelers have recognized it as a wonderful place to admire nature.
+On fine days, from the top of Ngu Binh Mount, people can view all the sights of Hue City with magnificent palaces, ancient pagoda roofs, and the blue limpid Perfume River winding in and out…

 Tam Giang Lagoon